 I was really looking forward to Stryper and super excited about shooting them on a big stage (since Rocktember didn’t allow media last September).
 I usually catch them at our local club Jergels (where they’ll be playing on July 23rd), and you can imagine what Robert’s kit looks like cramped into such a small space.

-The black and gold stripes were in bull force with Michael Sweet on lead vocals and guitar, Robert Sweet on drums, Oz Fox on guitar, and Perry Richardson on bass.
+The black and gold stripes were in full force with Michael Sweet on lead vocals and guitar, Robert Sweet on drums, Oz Fox on guitar, and Perry Richardson on bass.

 Some of my favorites from the set included “Sorry” from the 2018 with the controversial title God Damn Evil (get the backstory from our interview with Michael here) and “Soldiers under Command,” as well as “Free” and the finale of “To Hell with The Devil,” from the band’s historic album of the same name.